-12 Myths About Leaders and Leadership, You Should Not Believe
+12 Myths About Leaders and Leadership That You Should Not Believe

 Whether you have been in leadership most of your life, or are new to leadership, there are ways to improve.
 As we seek to improve ourselves, we can be bombarded with tips from peers or colleagues.
-You may have earned from observing a current or past boss and develop your ideas of leadership to them.
+You may have learned from observing a current or past boss and developed your ideas of leadership from them.

 Myth 1: Leaders need to have all the answers